quractech/remdx/README.md

 ## Capability
 The REMDx is capable of measuring:
 - 2 channel voltage measurement 0-35V with resolution of approximately 1mV
-- 2 channel current measurement 0-8A  with resolution of approximately 250uA
+- 2 channel current measurement 0-8A  with resolution of approximately 250uA, coms with 10mOhm shunt resistor.
 - 2 channel power measurent
 - 2 channel burden voltage measurent
 ### PINOUT